matwilso/matwilso.github.io/_posts/gpt-sim.md

 Extrapolating forward, I can much more clearly imagine super powerful AI systems, compared to say, a year ago.

-And it now seems clear that we can build such systems using fairly stupid methods (~[Prosaic AI](https://ai-alignment.com/prosaic-ai-control-b959644d79c2)).
+It now seems pretty clear that we can build such systems using fairly stupid methods (~[Prosaic AI](https://ai-alignment.com/prosaic-ai-control-b959644d79c2)).
 Though it is still primitive in many ways, I don't think I would have expected GPT to be able to do some of the things that it can.
 Quantity does really seem to have a quality all its own here.
 Whole new capabilities arise from training bigger and bigger systems.